JanHerca/urantiapedia/output/wikijs/article/Neal_Waldrop/Epochal_Pathways.md

 <p class="v-card v-sheet theme--light grey lighten-3 px-2">© 2019 Neal Waldrop<br>© 2019 The Urantia Book Fellowship</p>

-SUDDEN TRANSFORMATION is seldom sought or courted, for human beings prefer to tinker carefully, cautiously, slowly.
+Sudden transformation is seldom sought or courted, for human beings prefer to tinker carefully, cautiously, slowly.
 This permits them to conduct a thorough review of potential innovations as they may affect a structure thought fundamentally sound.
 When, however, has the situation of Urantia been truly satisfactory, either in conceptual or cosmic terms?
 Not since Lucifer, Satan, and Caligastia rebelled approximately 200,000 years ago.
 Further, the remedial measures that Adam and Eve attempted fell far short of what they intended, for the Material Son and Daughter ultimately defaulted on their trust.

 Although these defects and dilemmas had endured for many millennia, by the opening decades of the twentieth century there were many aspects of human life on Urantia that were already in crisis or rapidly hurtling toward it.
 Therefore, our spiritual superiors who sponsored the fifth epochal revelation concluded that continuity was no longer an option.
 Their arduous efforts to express themselves in English eventually bequeathed us extra­ordinary insights, but they also obliged us to respond with the utmost imagination and energy.
 In a memorandum dated January 19, 1955 that turned out to be as disconcerting as it was incisive, William S. Sadler, Jr. vented his profound preoccupations: